iamyize/drone-prototype/README.md

 # LLM-powered Drone Companion for Blind and Low Vision People

-Code for the paper (still uner review)
+Code for the paper (still under review)

 ## Hardware and Software:
 - Tello Drone (https://www.ryzerobotics.com/tello)
-- Windows Laptop (Mac probably works just fine, but we recommend Windows as some of the packages we used are windows exclusive.)
+- Windows Laptop (Mac probably works just fine, but we recommend Windows as some of the packages we used are Windows exclusive.)
 - WiFi Adapter
 - Noise Cancelling Headphone with a mic
 - Python version < 3.13 (We run it in 3.9.13)